PowerPoints & Lectures: Even as it is difficult to take extensive notes, there have been some.

 Chapter 9: Pretty much everything is a go, fills in the Powerpointt on relationship development.
 Communicating Liking and Intimacy, fundamental interpersonal needs, Stages: Initiating, experimenting, intensifying, integrating, Turning points, Knapp and Vangelisti.

 Chapter 10: Equity, Strategies of maintenance, Dialectic tensions,

 Chapter 11: Relational disengagement and repair.
 Obviously Duck and Baxter, but also extensions not addressed in lecture, face work and Politeness,

-Chapter 12: Compliance: anchors and contrast, reciprocity, commitment, liking, social validation, authority.
+Chapter 12: Compliance: reciprocity, commitment, liking, social validation, authority.
 Just generally be familiar with Compliance Gaining strategies, most of this we did not cover.
 Also Kellermann’s Compliance Behavior, not strikingly different, but she did do her MA at Wake in the Comm. dept ;), no Self-construal